natnael6825/newnovel.org-novel-downloader-Scraper/ReadMe.md

 -package-lock.json
 -package.json
-app.js
+-app.js

+after hosting it on Cyclic change the link in the script.js from http://localhost:3000/ to the one Cyclicgenerted for you(it should be on lines  226 and 304. if not search for it)

-and you can host the website on : -https://000webhost.com/ add the following file on 000wenhost:-
+and you can host the website on: -https://000webhost.com/ add the following file on 000wenhost:-

 -index.html